 Palamina is in the process of clarifying surface ownership in the Project area.
 Once this step is complete, Palamina can negotiate surface access and begin the permitting process for future work.
 In July of 2016 Palamina submitted applications to drop the SANT concession and reduce the size of the El Santuario concession.
-The resulting land position is expected to be reduced from 3,200 hectares to approximately 1,372 hectares.
+Palamina was officially notified on February 7, 2017 that the application to drop the SANT concession was accepted.
+A new title reflecting the reduction of the El Santuario concession was issued for the El Santuario concession on February 14, 2017.
+The resulting land position has been reduced from 3,200 hectares to 1,372 hectares.